ethereum/web3.py/docs/v7_migration.rst

 - ``latest_block_based_cache_middleware``
 - ``time_based_cache_middleware``

-All caching middleware has been removed in favor of a decorator / wrapper around the ``make_request`` methods of providers with configuration options on the provider class.
+All caching middleware has been removed in favor of a decorator/wrapper around the ``make_request`` methods of providers with configuration options on the provider class.
 The configuration options are outlined in the documentation in the :ref:`request_caching` section.